samscupoftea/Hobby-Page-/README.md

 24th Febuary: I experimented with adding the same gradient I had to the title background, to my column boxes.
 But this also means that I will have to alter the text colour to make it legible.

 25th: This morning I started to systematically add links to each of the bottom nav bar tiles so that when you click on them they take you straight to the app website.
 For this I used the <a href> element.
 In addition, I wanted to affect some of my h4 titles differently instead of them all being the same colour.
 For this I made a div class= for the specific titles I wanted to style white.

+27th Febuary:
+Today my goal was to try and implement adapative web display.
+For this I needed to use a form of flex command in CSS.
+But I had a lot of trouble targetting the right elements (the entire page).
+For some reason the steps I seem to follow online don't quite work.
+It could be because I have a lot of Div and other elements that art styled and linked from CSS to HTML.
+It is going to take some trial and error to figure out how to get the responsive flex to apply to the entire page.